Nytramr/executor/README.md

 </td><td>

-It should return the value of second value of the array
+It should return the value of second position in the array

 </td><td>